helinyi/SoftwareEngineeringTeamG7/README.md

 1. **Node.js**: Install Node.js (version 16 or higher) which includes npm (Node Package Manager).
 2. **Git**: Install Git for version control.

-Here's a draft of the README file based on the information provided:

 ---